News and UpdatesUpdatedPosted:

 Must-read post: Engaging at Scale: The Secret to Automating Personal Emails

 In world run amuck with soft, fluffy content, Kevin Fleming is fighting back.
-His blog is full of in-depth, highly specific posts that cover the good, the bad and the ugly.
+His marketing blog is full of in-depth, highly specific posts that cover the good, the bad and the ugly.

 You can find content marketer extraordinaire Sujan Patel’s work on every respectable marketing outlet on the web, (including Vero).
 His writings appear regularly in big pubs like The Wall Street Journal, Entrepreneur and Forbes, but this blog serves as his home base.
 If you want to see what hustle looks like, read and learn.